For years, Rosemary Kennedy's story was kept secret after her lobotomy was botched, leaving her unable to walk or talk.

 Rosemary spent 20 years in the institution, unable to speak, walk, or see her family.
 It wasn’t until after Joe suffered a massive stroke that Rose went to go see her daughter again.
 In a panicked rage, Rosemary attacked her mother, unable to express herself any other way.

 At that point, the Kennedys realized what they had done, and began to champion rights for the mentally disabled.
-JFK would use his presidency to sign the Maternal and Child Health and Mental Retardation Planning Amendment to the Social Security Act, the precursor to the Americans with Disabilities Act, which his brother Ted pushed for during his time as a senator.
+John F. Kennedy would use his presidency to sign the Maternal and Child Health and Mental Retardation Planning Amendment to the Social Security Act, the precursor to the Americans with Disabilities Act, which his brother Ted pushed for during his time as a senator.
 Eunice Kennedy, JFK and Rosemary’s sister also founded the Special Olympics in 1962, to champion the achievements and abilities of the physically and mentally disabled.

 After being reunited with her family, Rosemary Kennedy lived out the rest of her life in Saint Coletta’s, a residential care facility in Jefferson, Wisconsin, until her death in 2005.